Shekharrajak/shekharrajak.github.io/_posts/2016-6-26-Coding-Period-week-6.md

     ```

     In above these types of cases we need `permute_signs`.
 If we check these solution you can see that `permute_signs`
-    is needed when we solutions is not parameterized.
+    is needed when solutions is not parameterized.

     e.g.